devexperts/grading-system/README.md

 # Engineering Grading System at Devexperts

-In [Devexperts](https://devexperts.com/), we use the Grading System which:
+At [Devexperts](https://devexperts.com/), we use the Grading System which:

 - Synchronizes engineering grades across the company,
 - Makes career levels transparent,